A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data

-\paragraph{Related work.} Deep learning methods for learning or solving PDE-driven system can be broadly categorized into two types.
-Fhe first kind of methods directly approximates the PDE solution with deep neural networks (DNNs) as a function of space and time \cite{raissi2019physics, sirignano2018dgm, raissi2018deep}.
-These methods are meshfree, geometrically flexible and suitable for high dimensional PDEs.
+Deep learning methods for learning or solving PDE-driven systems can be broadly categorized into two types.
+The first kind of method directly approximate the PDE solution with deep neural networks (DNNs) as a function of space and time \cite{raissi2019physics, sirignano2018dgm, raissi2018deep, li2019d3m}.
+These methods are meshfree, geometrically flexible, and suitable for high dimensional PDEs.
 However, since these methods directly approximate the PDE solution as a function of space and time, the learned model is dependent on the specific initial and boundary condition used in training.
 Furthermore, these methods require either a large number of data sites or knowledge of the PDE for generalization.

-The second type of methods learns the differential operators using convolutional neural networks (CNNs) \cite{long2018pde, de2019deep, long2019pde, bar2019learning}.
+The second type of method learn the differential operators using convolutional neural networks (CNNs) \cite{long2018pde, de2019deep, long2019pde, bar2019learning}.
 These methods are independent of initial and boundary conditions, but they are not suitable for high-dimensional PDEs and can only be used when data is available in a dense regular grid.
-Furthermore, both types of methods are often focused on solving known PDEs and incorporate the PDEs either in the model structure \cite{long2018hybridnet, de2019deep, saha2020phicnet, sirignano2020dpm} or in loss function \cite{raissi2019physics, sirignano2018dgm, geneva2020modeling} limiting their applicability in scenarios where the dynamics is unknown and needs to be learned from observed data.
+Furthermore, both types of methods are often focused on solving known PDEs and incorporate the PDEs either in the model structure \cite{long2018hybridnet, de2019deep, saha2020phicnet, sirignano2020dpm} or in the loss function \cite{raissi2019physics, sirignano2018dgm, geneva2020modeling} limiting their applicability in scenarios where the governing dynamics is unknown and needs to be learned from observed data.

 One promising approach for solving or learning PDEs using irregular scattered data is to utilize graph neural networks (GNNs) \cite{scarselli2008graph}.
 Seo and Liu \cite{seo2019differentiable} proposed differentiable physics-informed graph networks (DPGN) which incorporates differentiable physics equations in GNN to model complex dynamical systems.
-However, difference operators on graph can extract spatial variations only when the nodes are close to each other and contribute to large numerical error when data sites are sparsely distributed \cite{seo2019physics}.
+However, difference operators on a graph can extract spatial variations only when the nodes are close to each other and contribute to large numerical errors when data sites are sparsely distributed \cite{seo2019physics}.